 And do not think for a second that your rivals aren’t watching closely what you are doing.

-Fortunately, in this case, you don’t have to put in a lot of effort when it comes to mapping your competitors’ customer journeys as you don’t need in-depth documents.
+Fortunately, in this case, you don’t have to put in a lot of effort when it comes to user journey mapping your competitors’ customer journeys as you don’t need in-depth documents.
 However, you should try to be consistent since that really is an effective way to stay on top of industry trends and novelties.

 When you see how your competitors’ maps look like, you will get a clearer understanding of what you need to do next to improve your own customer journey.

 Customer journey maps are great for generating new ideas.
 You should debate and discuss these maps with your whole team.
 This way, all of you will be able to brainstorm new ideas.